 You see, pressing in simply means that if I expect God to do something, I presume that God is expecting me to do something also.
 We always come back to this life of faith that is forever moving like a river's current and this principle of motion.
 Therefore, pressing in as Paul modeled for us is essential.
 Often though, we relax our efforts to press in, don't we?
 Often we don't know why.
 Then what causes such a cessation of pressing in?
 It can be precipitated by a religious spirit, a hardened heart, a spirit of hopelessness, or too much worldliness, and a spirit of materialism.
 We can have too much that comes too easily.
 Then we begin to feel self-sufficient.
 We can take for granted this wonderful gift of life.
 What is it for you?
 Paul was different.

 Realizing in studying Paul’s life, pressing in for him came from the ethos that he absorbed on the Damascus road experience.
 And it is here that we find the root of it—how were you changed the moment you came into the family of God?
 Our individual ethos forms out of the intensity of our first encounter with faith and the God of Truth and Life.
 Paul consistently seemed to reside in a particular place with God during the most challenging times.
 Again, this came from the unique ethos of which Paul absorbed, and it captivated him for the cause of Messiah wholly and eternally.

-During this writing, I was brought back to the ethos that I received from my first encounter with the Lord.
+I was brought back to the ethos that I received from my first encounter with the Lord during this writing.
 I considered how my life had changed and how it hooked my heart.
 Then I caught a glimpse of Paul's wonderful ethos and his fixation on his Messiah.
 I then wanted more!
 And this is what Paul does for us.
 Paul's further observation can be found in his writings; it seems that he always exemplified total dependency on our Father.
 At the same time, he often spoke of the help he needed from others.
 After all, he wrote I Corinthians 12, a classic chapter on interdependency.